Comparison

 Does internal testing count for production access?

-For affected personal accounts, Google requires a qualifying closed test before production access.
-Internal testing is useful but not a replacement.
+For affected new personal developer accounts, Google requires a qualifying closed test.
+Internal testing is valuable early QA but not a replacement for the closed-track requirement.

 How many internal testers can I add?

-Should I run internal and closed tests together?
+Should I run internal and closed tests at the same time?

 Sources